Technology Function Assessment

 We work virtually in weekly embedded sessions.
 Each session is structured and outcome focused.

-Couldn't we just figure this out ourselves? ›
+Could we just figure this out ourselves? ›

 Maybe.
 Some teams can.